TimeMaster18/Project-Rechained/README.md

 ### Coming Next
-- P2P (Peer-to-peer) Multiplayer
 - Campaign Mode
+- Loadout randomizer
+- Fix Coop issues

 ### Known Problems
-- UI of the launcher is simple
+- (Coop) All starting coins go to Host
+- Host player has no enemy / guardian / hero voices
+- (Coop) Client sometimes needs to rejoin to get all skills
+- (Coop) Client traits "stack up" when reconnecting
 - Host player hero mobility skills (Gabriella teleport, Mdnight dash, etc) partially work
-- Host player has no enemy / guardian / hero voices
+- (Coop) Some mods create issues for Client
 - (Visual only) Host player wave count at top of screen is wrong (press Tab to see actual wave limit)
 - (Visual only) Host player Unchained meter (right side of screen) stuck after first activation
   - The **indicator over the hero icon at the bottom left of the screen works correctly**
 - (Visual only) Crogon Keep textures can be black
+- UI of the launcher is simple

 ## Acknowledgements